rniemand/cron-tool/README.md

 - [Zipping the contents of a folder](/docs/examples/BackupNasLandingPage.md) - this example covers using the [ZipFolder](/docs/job-actions/ZipFolder.md) job action.
 - [Writing variable to a text file](/docs/examples/WriteVariableToTextFile.md) - this example showcases using `variables` and the [WriteTextFile](/docs/job-actions/WriteTextFile.md) job action.
 - [Simple state example](/docs/examples/SimpleStateExample.md) - creates and copies a file using state to store the paths, once created the files are deleted from state.
+- [Simple conditions example](/docs/examples/SimpleConditions.md) - covers the basic usage of `conditions`.
+- [Send Email if file is missing](/docs/examples/EmailOnMissingFile.md) - this example demonstrates sending an email if a specific file was not found.

 # Development Section
 Collection of developer related documentation can be found below.